Community Engaged Scholars

 Myra Bocage ’26

-Myra has been teaching weekly piano lessons at La Casita since the start of the Fall 2023 semester, which has allowed Myra to incorporate music into her college experience while gaining leadership and communications skills.
+A talented musician, Myra held the position of piano instructor at La Casita since the Fall 2023 semester, incorporating music into her college experience while gaining leadership and communications skills.

 Daniela Dorado G’25